minio/docs/source/reference/minio-server/minio-server.rst

 .. envvar:: MINIO_KMS_KES_KEY_NAME

-   The name of an external ke to retrieve from the Key Management System (KMS) configured on the KES server.
+   The name of an external key at the Key Management System (KMS) to perform en/decryption operations configured on the KES server.
 MinIO uses this key for supporting server-side encryption of objects (SSE-S3) and MinIO backend encryption.